China's Lenovo to buy Brazilian electronics company CCE

 According to Morgan Stanley, Lenovo is close to breaking even in emerging markets, but Brazil is where the majority of its losses are incurred, largely due to high import taxes and weak distribution.

-Shares of Lenovo closed down more than 7 percent in Hong Kong on Wednesday after NEC Corp sold its entire stake in the company in a deal worth 18 billion yen ($229.62 million).
-The market closed ahead of the CCE announcement.
+Shares of Lenovo closed down more than 7 percent in Hong Kong ahead of the news on Wednesday after NEC Corp sold its entire stake in the company in a deal worth 18 billion yen.

 (Additional reporting by Alberto Alerigi in Sao Paulo; Editing by David Gregorio)